Translations and Internationalization (i18n)

 Adding an i18n dictionary for a user

-To apply an i18n dictionary for a user, add a translation
+To apply an i18n dictionary to a user, include a translation

 invocation.

-or similar functions to apply translations to just a specific iframe.
+or similar functions to apply translations to specific iframes.

 Include any phrases